Monoprice ups sound quality game with a sweet $150 headphone

 The M650's headband and metal parts feel solidly put together.
 It comes with a user-replaceable and unusually flexible cable that plugs into the ear cups with 2.5mm plugs.
 Two sets of ear pads -- faux leather and velour -- that can be swapped out depending on your preference.
 In either case the headphone's comfort is above average.
 I'm less pleased with the way the M650 looks, it's drab and uninspired.

 As for the sound producing parts, the M650 sports 50mm beryllium drivers that are housed in open-back ear cups.
 That means the M650 doesn't do a thing to isolate the wearer from external noise, and people nearby can hear sound "leaking" from the headphones.
 Impedance is rated at an easy to drive 64 ohms.
-The M650 is sold with a three-year warranty.
+The M650 also comes with a three-year warranty.

 Listening tests